 - Lodge Combo Cooker

-In the morning get your oven ready: place your pizza stone in your oven at the middle position and turn it on to 510ºF for a 1 hour pre-heat.
+In the morning get your oven ready: place your pizza stone in your oven at the middle position and preheat it to 450°F (230°C).

 Take one of your loaves out of the fridge, cut a piece of parchment paper and place on top of the basket.
 I then place a the pizza peel on top of the parchment paper (and basket) and invert the whole thing quickly to get the dough out of the bowl and onto the paper and peel.

-Place the dough into the combo cooker and turn the heat down to 440ºF, cook for 25 minutes.
+Place the dough into the combo cooker and bake for 20 minutes.
 I made this loaf just barely small enough to fit in my combo cooker.
 I got worried after I took this out of the basket and saw how much it had risen.
 Whew.

-After baking for 25 minutes, open the oven and remove the top of the combo cooker (be extremely careful here to not burn yourself) and cook for an additional 35 minutes at 435ºF.
+After baking for 20 minutes, open the oven and remove the top of the combo cooker (be extremely careful here to not burn yourself) and bake for an additional 35 minutes.
 These times reflect my constant tinkering, trying to get the crust to darken but not quite burn.
-I’ve noticed one thing is pretty consistent with new bakers, they always start by undercooking loaves and as they continue to bake they get darker, darker, and darker still.
+I've noticed one thing is pretty consistent with new bakers, they always start by undercooking loaves and as they continue to bake they get darker, darker, and darker still.

 There's just something exciting about taking the lid off your dutch oven and finding excellent oven spring underneath.

-Crumb: Nice and airy!
-Finally some great yeast activity inside and the upward movement is very welcome indeed.
+Nice and airy!
+Finally, some great fermentation activity inside and the upward movement is very welcome indeed.
 The bread rose up nice and high and I just love the little “hook” on top where the score ran down the center.

 A return to basics was one of the most enlightening things I've done recently with my baking.
 I've realized that there aren't any secret tricks to coaxing your bread into rising high with an open crumb, you simply need to trust your experience, intuition, and method.